makeyourownmaker/ParametricWeatherModel/README.md

  * Temperatures in Fahrenheit are converted to Kelvin in the script
  * The cloud fraction and cloud base temperature options are largely untested
  * Both the atmospheric and cloud temperatures default to the surface temperature value unless otherwise specified
+ * Ground and surface temperature range checks start at -150 F and end at 150 F
+   * This wide range of input values may not be compatible with all the parameterization scheme assumptions
+   * This range still applies if temperatures are specified in Celsius

 The atmospheric temperature adjustment equals the surface temperature plus/minus argument degrees Kelvin.
 Similarly for the cloud temperature adjustment.
 These two options are intended to provide a simple method